awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-elasticsearch-kibana.md

 ## Viewing Your Email Sending Events<a name="event-publishing-elasticsearch-kibana-view-raw"></a>

 The following procedure shows how to go to the Kibana user interface from the Amazon ES console\.
-It then shows how to view the email sending events associated with the index you defined when you set up your Amazon Kinesis Firehose delivery stream in [Step 2: Create a Kinesis Firehose Delivery Stream](event-publishing-elasticsearch-firehose-stream.md)\.
+It then shows how to view the email sending events associated with the index you defined when you set up your Amazon Kinesis Data Firehose delivery stream in [Step 2: Create a Kinesis Data Firehose Delivery Stream](event-publishing-elasticsearch-firehose-stream.md)\.

 **To view your raw email sending events in Kibana**